Yamatoya Besso

 • Indulge yourself in a famous natural hot spring of famous Dogo Onsen.
 Shared bath has both open-air bath and indoor bath.

-• Private bath is installed to each room.
+• Private bath in each room.

 Others